 All of us here at the MRCT Center strive to develop tools and resources that promote understanding, especially when the audience includes patients, participants, and caregivers.
 Our plain language, patient-centric Clinical Research Glossary, which was piloted in 2020, continues to grow via a collaborative consensus-building workgroup process, and was adopted as a CDISC global standard in April 2023.

-The most recent version of the Clinical Research Glossary includes 187 words and definitions, customized images, and additional details and resources that provide users with valuable background information.
-Thirty new terms and definitions will be released in September 2025.
+The most recent version of the Clinical Research Glossary includes 216 words and definitions, customized images, and additional details and resources that provide users with valuable background information.
+New terms and definitions are released every September.
+If you’d like to be notified when new terms are available, please fill out this form.

 Other Health Literacy in Clinical Research efforts include the 2025 release of a suite of Data Literacy Infographics, an ongoing virtual Health Literacy Training and Checklist for IRBs, and a newly initiated project to update the Health Literacy in Clinical Research website content.